FemtoEmacs/Sumerian/lesson-04-Ur-Nammu-23/README.md

 9- [ID2.EN.ERIN2.NUN -- The Enerinnun canal,\
 10-  [ID2.NIDBA].{K}.ANI].{} -- his canal of food offering,\
 11- MU.NA.BA.AL -- (the king) dredged for him.

+## Translation
+***For Enil, the king of all the lands, his master, Ur-Nammu, the king of Sumer and Akkad, built his temple.
+The king also dredged the Enerinnun canal for Enlil.***